oblivionC/pythonbegin/README.md

 # pythonbegin
-ı will share my python codes problems and solutions
+ı will share here my python codes problems and solutions